isabella232/kendo-react-animation/docs/fade/index.md

 # Fade Overview

 The Kendo UI Fade component for React shows or hides the elements with animated opacity.
-The component applies the [`ReactTransitionGroup`](https://facebook.github.io/react/docs/animation.html) configuration to detect which children are entering or leaving.
+The component uses the [`ReactTransitionGroup`](https://facebook.github.io/react/docs/animation.html) component to detect which children are entering or leaving.

 All leaving elements will be removed with an animated opacity from 1 to 0.
 Entering elements will be added with animated opacity from 0 to 1.

 > * Only entering or leaving elements from the DOM will be animated.
 > * In order for the Kendo UI Fade component to work, it must always be present in the rendering tree.

 ## Demos

 ### Default Setup